Gageperrin/it-notes/it-topics/cissp.md

 DOM-based attacks modify the client-side document object model (DOM) to modify it.
 This can be Type I or Type II XSS.
 It is much more rare.

-Cross-Site Request forgery is when an attacker forges a request, embeds the request in a hyperlink sent to the victim, the victim clicks the link and executes the embedded logic to a service or provider, and the service provider trusting the victim's request executes the logic.
+Cross-Site Request forgery (CSRF/XSRF) is when an attacker forges a request, embeds the request in a hyperlink sent to the victim, the victim clicks the link and executes the embedded logic to a service or provider, and the service provider trusting the victim's request executes the logic.
 CSRF is dependent upon the persistence of cookies in browsers which allows the attacker to operate using the identity of the victim.

+Server-Side Request forgery (SSRF) is when a server is tricked into visiting a URL based on user input.

 In summary, XSS exploits a user's browser to perform an unwanted action.
 CSRF exploits a web server to perform an unwanted action on a trusted website.
+SSRF exploits a web server by manipulating URL input.

 SQL injection is a method of attack that nests or embeds malicious logic into a SQL query that can be executed against the website, if there is no validation or sanitization of SQL input.
 User input should always be validated.
 Prepared statements, parameterized queries, or stored procedures also provide tools to mitigate or prevent SQL injections.